Applications for all PGCE courses should be made through the DfE Apply System. Entry requirements can be found on each course page.

 Step 2: All PGCE courses at University of Cumbria with vacancies will then appear.
 Click on the course you want for further details and entry requirements, plus a link to our webpage.

-Step 4: You now need to fill in all sections of the form, including email addresses for 2 referees.
-Once you have completed the form, UCAS sends the form to your referees and it’s then a waiting game for the form to come back to UCAS from both referees.
+Step 3: You now need to fill in all sections of the form, including your personal statement and referees.
+Once you have completed the form, DfE sends the form to your referees and it’s then a waiting game for the form to come back to DfE from both referees.
 We recommend you give your referees a nudge.
-Once UCAS receives both references, it will ask you to pay your £1 application fee.
-Once received, UCAS will send the form to us.

 Course Enquiry Centre